Is Ceramic Coating Really Worth It?

 Protects Your Car From The Sun

 It’s common knowledge amongst all car owners that sun rays can be incredibly damaging to a car’s paint.
-Constant exposure to the ultraviolet (UV) rays oxidize and fade automobile paint, and make a car look old and worn out before its time.
-Sun damage can be prevented by keeping your vehicle inside a garage, or in a shaded area but that’s not always possible.
+Constant exposure to ultraviolet (UV) rays oxidizes and fades automobile paint and makes a car look old and worn out before its time.
+Sun damage can be prevented by keeping your vehicle inside a garage or in a shaded area, but that’s not always possible.
 If you really want to make sure your car is protected, there’s nothing better than applying a luxurious coat of ceramic coating.

 Wondering if a ceramic coating is worth it?
 Just know that ceramic coatings are a critical final step to prevent sun damage to car paint from ultraviolet radiation.
-The added extra layer of hard protection ceramic coatings provide will help prolong the finish and paint colour to your car.
+The added extra layer of hard protection ceramic coatings provide will help prolong the finish and paint color of your car.

 Helps Protect Against Bird Poo And Tree Sap